CodingAvenue/codestop-course-db-in-php/content/ConnectingToDatabase/ConnectingToDatabase.q.md

 /// type=SS, answer=[4]

-Which statement best desribes `PDO_PGSQL`?
+Which statement best describes `PDO_PGSQL`?

 - It is a method that copies data from a file into the table.

 - It is a driver that enables access from PHP to MS SQL Server.

-- It is a driver that enable access from PHP to MySQL databases.
+- It is a driver that enables access from PHP to MySQL databases.

 - It is a driver that enables access from PHP to PostgreSQL databases.